mhdslh/notes---Kubernetes/README.md

 16-
 ![image](https://github.com/mhdslh/notes---Kubernetes/assets/61638154/c35b6761-61bd-4334-a324-42ddf33cbcd9)

 17- Remember namespaces provide a mechanism for isolating groups of resources within a single cluster.
 For instance, a service directs traffic to the Pods that match its selector within the same namespace.
 Pods in namespace 'my-ns' can call the service 'my-svc' in that namespace by using its name,i.e., 'my-svc'.
 However, Pods in other namespaces must call this service 'my-svc.my-ns'.
-This is how DNS records can be used to contact services.
+This is how DNS records can be used to contact services ([reference](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/ for more information).

 18- Ingress controller and Network Plugin must be configured for minikube and kind cluster to be able to use ingress resources and network policies.